pomerium/documentation/content/docs/guides/guacamole.md

 # Secure Apache Guacamole

-This guide shows you how to secure an instance of [Apache Guacamole](https://guacamole.apache.org/), a clientless, remote desktop gateway that supports VNC, RDP, and SSH protocols.
+This guide will walk you through securing an instance of [Apache Guacamole](https://guacamole.apache.org/) behind Pomerium, leveraging JWT Claims Headers for HTTP header authentication.
+The setup allows centralized, secure, and seamless authentication via Pomerium.
+[Apache Guacamole](https://guacamole.apache.org/), a clientless, remote desktop gateway that supports VNC, RDP, and SSH protocols.

 ## How to secure Apache Guacamole